marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 I think that you want the "bounce" effect when you scroll out of a webview.
 It actually feels better for the end user.
 However in some specific cases you might need to disable this behavior.
-There are a lot of options to do this, but I personnaly used this one from [stackoverflow](http://stackoverflow.com/questions/10238084/ios-safari-how-to-disable-overscroll-but-allow-scrollable-divs-to-scroll-norma):
+There are many ways of doing this and I personnaly used this one from [stackoverflow](http://stackoverflow.com/questions/10238084/ios-safari-how-to-disable-overscroll-but-allow-scrollable-divs-to-scroll-norma):